Sporky023/linkly/README.md

 * Re-build as a non-api app (initially generated with `rails new` using `--api` flag), so I can render an html page telling them "this short link not found"
   * for now this could be simply plain text, or I could hack html and css into place without having to regenerate app

+### Password validation

+* Has to be at least 1 digit
+* Has to have at least 1 uppercase character

 ### Install

 1. Clone this repo and navigate to the project root